18F/cloud-marketplace-prototype/README.md

 This will run an interactive bash session inside the main app container.
 In this container, the `/cmp` directory is mapped to the root of the repository on your host.

+## A note about manage.py

+`manage.py` automatically attempts to run itself inside the app container if needed, so you can just run it with `python manage.py` on your Docker host.
+However, if you run into problems, you can use `docker-compose run app manage.py` instead.

 ## Updating the containers